-NEWS RELEASE

-Steve Marshall Alabama Attorney General
+NEWS RELEASE Steve Marshall Alabama Attorney General

-FOR IMMEDIATE RELEASE October 21, 2019
+FOR IMMEDIATE RELEASE October 21, 2020

-For Media Inquiries Only:
+For media inquiries only, contact:

 Mike Lewis (334) 353-2199

 Joy Patterson (334) 242-7491

 Page 1 of 2

-Attorney General Steve Marshall Urges Alabamians to Participate in National Prescription Drug Take Back Day on Saturday, October 26
+Attorney General Steve Marshall Reminds Alabamians that National Prescription Drug Take Back Day is Saturday, October 24

-(MONTGOMERY) - Attorney General Steve Marshall urges Alabamians to participate in the DEA National Prescription Drug Take Back Day, on Saturday, October 26, at various locations throughout the state.
+(MONTGOMERY) - Attorney General Steve Marshall reminds Alabamians that the DEA National Prescription Drug Take Back Day is Saturday, October 24, urging them to participate.

-This year's event-the 18th DEA National Prescription Drug Take Back-has approximately 75 Alabama collection sites scheduled to be available this Saturday from 10 a.m. to 2 p.m.
+This year's event-the 19th DEA National Prescription Drug Take Back-has collection sites throughout Alabama scheduled to be available from 10 a.m. to 2 p.m.
 The program is sponsored by the U.S. Drug Enforcement Administration (DEA) to combat the abuse or misuse of potentially dangerous medicines that have expired or are no longer needed for those whom these controlled substances were prescribed.
 Law enforcement officers will be present at sites throughout Alabama to receive unused prescription drugs for safe and proper disposal.

-Since the first Take Back event in Alabama, in September of 2010, the program continues to increase in the amount of drugs collected.
-Throughout all of Alabama's previous DEA National Prescription Drug Take-Back events, a total of about 78,655 pounds of unwanted, unused or expired drugs have been removed and disposed of safely.
+Since the first Take Back event in Alabama, in September of 2010, the amount of drugs collected continues to increase.
+Throughout all of Alabama's previous DEA National Prescription Drug Take-Back events, a total of about 88,907 pounds of unwanted, unused or expired drugs have been removed and disposed of safely.

-"Prescription Drug Take Back is a valuable public service that protects our children, our homes and our environment," said Attorney General Marshall.
+"Prescription Drug Take Back is always a valuable public service that protects our children, our homes and our environment," Attorney General Marshall said.
 "As a long-time prosecutor, I have too often witnessed the tragic results caused by the availability of dangerous controlled substances.
 When prescription drugs are left in our homes, children and teenagers may be poisoned or fall prey to drug abuse and addiction.
-Your old medications can be a lure to criminals looking for drugs to use or sell.
-On Saturday, October 26, please take the opportunity to remove these hazards by bringing prescription drugs that are out-of-date or no longer needed to collection sites for safe and proper disposal."
+Your old medications can also be a lure to criminals looking for drugs to sell."